ni/measurement-plugin-python/README.md

 ## Appendix: Managing Measurement as Python Package (Project)

-Measurement and its related files can be maintained as a python package.
-The basic components of any Python Measurement Package are:
+Measurement and its related files can be maintained as a Python package.
+The basic components of any Python measurement package are:

 1. Measurement Python Module(.py file)
     - This file contains all the details related to the measurement and also contains the logic for the measurement execution.